Criminal charges against Joseph Smith

-In Illinois, Smith faced arrests in connection to his Missouri charges, including a later indictment on the charge of conspiring to assassinate the former Governor of Missouri (while Smith was residing in Illinois).
-In 1844, after his practice of polygamy was revealed to civil authorities, Smith was charged with perjury and fornication.
-After ordering the destruction of the Nauvoo Expositor, Smith was charged with inciting a riot.
-Rather than submit to arrest, Smith declared martial law and called out the Nauvoo Legion.
-After the Governor mobilized the state militia in response, Smith surrendered to authorities, expecting to be released on bail.
+In 1844, he was charged with adultery for his practice of polygamy.
+After Smith ordered the destruction of a critical newspaper, he was charged with inciting a riot.
+Rather than submit to arrest, Smith declared martial law and mobilized the Nauvoo Legion.
+In response, the Governor mobilized the state militia.
+Smith surrendered to authorities, expecting to be released on bail.
 Instead, Smith was charged with treason against Illinois for calling out the Legion.
-Defendants charged with treason, a capital crime, were ineligible for bail.
-While in jail awaiting trial, Smith was killed by a mob.
+Because treason was a capital crime, Smith was held without bail in Carthage Jail, where he was killed by a mob on June 27, 1844, leaving several indictments legally unresolved.